 Pressure is one of the most important physical factors to understand as a scuba diver.
-The pressure on you underwater consists of two forces that act together: the weight of the water and the weight of the surface atmosphere acting on the surface of the water.
+The pressure on you underwater consists of two forces that act together: the weight of the water above you and the weight of the surface atmosphere acting on the surface of the water.

 Pressure can be expressed in pounds per square inch, bar, or atmospheres.
 At sea level, the pressure is 1 atmosphere (ata), which is approximately equal to 1 bar or 14.7 psi or 760 mm Hg (mercury).
 You are used to living at 1 atmosphere (ata) of pressure, so you rarely take notice of it.
 You will notice changes of pressure in your ears when swimming deeper, flying, or driving up in the mountains.
 This is because your ears and sinuses have air spaces in them; therefore, they are compressible.
 The gas will compress or expand proportionately to the changes in the pressure exerted on it.

 Gas can be compressed.
 This is wonderful for divers because breathing gases (air, nitrox, etc.) can be squeezed into the diving cylinders so that divers can take a huge volume of gas on their dives in a much smaller container.
 Divers need to understand that as gas is compressed into less space, the pressure inside the space—a scuba cylinder, for example—increases proportionally.
 This relationship is described by Boyle’s Law.